chaitalipawar059/Economic-Performance-Analysis-of-Indian-States-Using-SQL/README.md

 # Economic-Performance-Analysis-of-Indian-states
-This project uses SQL to analyze rural unemployment, inflation, and GSDP growth trends across Indian states.
+This project uses SQL and Power BI to analyze rural unemployment, inflation, and GSDP growth trends across Indian states.
 The dataset is structured into a relational database to uncover economic patterns and performance insights.

 **Business Objectives**
 -- Identify states with the highest economic distress based on rural unemployment.